LibCrowds/libcrowds-analyst/README.md

 A web application to help with real-time analysis and verification of PyBossa results.

-When a webhook is recieved from your PyBossa server to indicate that a task has been completed the application analyses all task runs associated with that task, by default looking for a specified match rate for each answer key.
-If a match is found the result associated with the task is updated automatically.
-For tasks where a match cannot be found the application provides templates to check each answer and set the final result.
+When a webhook is received from your PyBossa server to indicate that a task has been completed PyBossa Analyst analyses all task runs associated with that task, looking for a specified match rate for each answer key (disregarding task runs where all answer fields have been left blank).
+If a match is found the result associated with the task is updated to the matched answer for each key.
+If all keys for all answers have been left blank the result will be set to the empty string for each key.For tasks where a match cannot be found the result will be set to "Unverified" and the application provides templates to check each of these unverified answers and manually set the final result.

+See

 ## Requirements